Michele Bravi

 Since his career debut Bravi has sold over 300.000 copies in Italy reaching the Top ten Charts six times, including two number one.
-He received two MTV Italian Music Awards, collaborated with numerous Italian artists, including Giorgia, Gué Pequeno, Federica Abbate, Elodie and Tiziano Ferro, and the British singer James Blunt.
+He received two MTV Italian Music Awards, collaborated with numerous Italian artists, including Giorgia, Gué Pequeno, Federica Abbate, Elodie and Tiziano Ferro, and the British singers James Blunt and Sophie and the Giants.

 Career

 Michele Bravi was born on 19 December 1994 in Città di Castello, a city in the province of Perugia, in Central Italy, to Giovanna Machi and Stefano Bravi.
 He has a sister, Marta, who is three years older than him.

 He started singing as a child, when he joined the city choir, but he later decided to quit.
 During his studies at the liceo classico, Bravi's interest in music persisted, even if it was just a hobby.
 He later started to take music lessons, and he learnt to play piano.

 In 2013, Bravi auditioned for the seventh edition of the Italian talent show X Factor, performing Cat Steven's "Father and Son".
 After being chosen by Morgan as a contestant for his category, "Boys Under 25", Bravi reached the final of the competition and, on 12 December 2013, won the competition, beating runner-up band Ape Escape.
 During the competition, Bravi performed the song "La vita e la felicità", co-written by Tiziano Ferro, which was later released as his debut single.
 During its second week, the single reached the top spot of the Italian Singles Chart.

 The song was also included in the extended play with the same title, released by Sony Music on 13 December 2013.

 In February 2014, Bravi took part in the soundtrack of the film Sotto una buona stella, directed by Carlo Verdone, recording the song with the same title.
 "Sotto una buona stella" was also released as Bravi's second single.
 Bravi's first studio album, A passi piccoli, was released on 10 June 2014.
 The album, which includes tracks written by Giorgia, Tiziano Ferro, Emilio Munda, Federico Zampaglione and James Blunt, also spawned the singles "Un giorno in più" and "In bilico".